 Greek pottery is among the most recognizable and beloved of all archaeological finds.
 These pieces offer a window into the lives of ancient Greeks, telling us about their daily activities, rituals, and beliefs.
 Although the most famous examples of Greek pottery come from grand archaeological sites like the Acropolis or Delphi, these vessels were actually used in everyday life and have been found in homes, workshops, and burialgrounds across the Mediterranean.
 Many of the shapes and decorations found on Greek pottery were borrowed from other cultures and adapted to fit the needs of the Greeks.
 For example, the two-handled amphora was based on a design from the Near East, while the kylix (a type of drinking cup) was inspired by Egyptian vessels.
 Over time, these and other shapes became distinctly Greek, decorated with iconic motifs like geometric patterns, mythical creatures, and scenes from everyday life.
 Greek pottery not only provides us with a valuable record of the past, but also with beautiful and timeless works of art.

-See also Facts about arch bridge?
+See also Facts about art galleries?

 Why were Greek vases painted